isabella232/markup_test_cases/wealth_dynamics.md

 ## Applications

-Let\'s try simulating the model at different parameter values and investigate the implications for the wealth distribution.
+Let's try simulating the model at different parameter values and investigate the implications for the wealth distribution.

 ### Time Series

-Let\'s look at the wealth dynamics of an individual household.
+Let's look at the wealth dynamics of an individual household.

 ```ipython3
 wdy = WealthDynamics()